Police: Escaped prisoner believed in area of mall

 GREENSBURG, Pa.
-(AP) - A mall in western Pennsylvania has been evacuated as police investigate whether an escaped jail inmate from Ohio is in the vicinity
+(AP) - A mall in western Pennsylvania has been evacuated after police believed an escaped jail inmate from Ohio was in the vicinity.

 Shoppers at the Westmoreland Mall outside Greensburg were told to leave and the mall was placed on lockdown Sunday afternoon.